Agasthian/gatsby-stackedboxes/src/content/services/3_exteriordesign/index.md

 ---
-title: 'Exterior Design'
+title: "Exterior Design"
-link: '/product'
+link: "/product"
-image: 'design.gif'
+image: "design.gif"
+content: "The external appearance of the building is as important as the interior spaces we live in."
 ---

 The external appearance of the building is as important as the interior spaces we live in.